 It should also be noted that Seljavallalaug is only cleaned once a year.
 This means that those sensitive to bacteria may want to avoid the water or find out when this is so they can plan a trip straight after.

 While unlikely to cause serious harm to those with a decent immune system, the facts that this water is not often cleaned and the flow of water in and out of the pool is minimal, while many people get in and out every day, mean that Seljavallalaug is not the country’s most hygienic place to swim.

 To reach Seljavallalaug from Reykjavík, drive east along the Ring Road that encircles the country for just over an hour and a half, before turning onto Route 242 for the car park.
 The pool is situated a short hike north.

 By driving this route, you will expose yourself to some of the wonderful destinations along the country’s South Coast.
-Perhaps most notable of these, and best for a stop, is the waterfall Seljalandsfoss, which you can fully encircle for some marvellous views.
+Perhaps most notable of these, and best for a stop, is the waterfall Seljalandsfoss, which you can fully encircle for some marvelous views.